Unity (game engine): Video games

-Non-gaming industries uses
+Non-gaming industries

 In the 2010s, Unity Technologies used its game engine to transition into other industries using the real-time 3D platform, including film and automotive.
 Unity first experimented in filmmaking with Adam, a short film about a robot escaping from prison.
 Later, Unity partnered with filmmaker Neill Blomkamp, whose Oats Studios used the engine's tools, including real-time rendering and Cinemachine, to create two computer-generated short films, Adam: The Mirror and Adam: The Prophet.
 At the 2017 Unite Europe conference in Amsterdam, Unity focused on filmmaking with Unity 2017.1's new Cinemachine tool.
 In 2018, Disney Television Animation launched three shorts, called Baymax Dreams, that were created using the Unity engine.
 The Unity engine was also used by Disney to create backgrounds for the 2019 film The Lion King.
 Automakers use Unity's technology to create full-scale models of new vehicles in virtual reality, build virtual assembly lines, and train workers.
+Unity is also developing solutions in the fields of architecture, engineering, and construction.

-Unity's engine is used by DeepMind, an Alphabet Inc. company, to train artificial intelligence.
+Unity's engine is used by DeepMind, an Alphabet company, to train artificial intelligence.
 Other uses being pursued by Unity Technologies include architecture, engineering, and construction.

-Unity Technologies Japan mascot
+Mascot

 On December 16, 2013, Unity Technologies Japan revealed an official mascot character named Unity-chan (ユニティちゃん, Yuniti-chan), real name Kohaku Ōtori (大鳥 こはく, Ōtori Kohaku) (voiced by Asuka Kakumoto).
 The character's associated game data was released in early 2014.
 The character was designed by Unity Technologies Japan designer "ntny" as an open-source heroine character.
 The company allows the use of Unity-chan and related characters in secondary projects under certain licenses.
 For example, Unity-chan appears as a playable character in Runbow.